zzonyo/trust-docs-test/source/index.html.md

 Update when either account balance changed or available balance changed.

 Note:
 The topic disseminates the current static value of individual accounts first, at the beginning of subscription, followed by account change updates.
+While disseminating the current static value of individual accounts, inside the message, field value of "changeType" and "changeTime" is null.

 > Subscribe request